symbolic-labs-pub/freedom-that-lasts/docs/press_kit/README.md

 A system that selects capability rather than promises will behave differently from one that rewards theater.
 Choose accordingly.

-There is a profound ground truth of all evidence: they must have a unit.
+There is a profound ground truth of all evidence: they must have a measurable unit.

 ---